Those "one more question" moments aren't stalling. Science says they might be the most important conversation of your child's day.

 Stories do something that direct questions often can't.
 They give children emotional language through characters.
 When a protagonist feels scared before something new, a child can say "I felt like that today," and the conversation begins without anyone having to be vulnerable first.
 The story opened the door.

 Stories also signal transition.
-The familiar rhythm of a narrative, a beginning, a middle, an ending, helps a child's nervous system understand that the day is closing.
+The familiar rhythm of a narrative โ a beginning, a middle, an ending โ helps a child's nervous system understand that the day is closing.
 Safety arrives.
 The body follows.

 It's about creating the conditions where children feel safe enough to share, where a personalised story becomes a bridge between the day's busyness and the night's stillness.

-Story → emotional trigger.
-Follow-up → real conversation.
-Routine → trust built night by night.
+Story โ emotional trigger.
+Follow-up โ real conversation.
+Routine โ trust built night by night.

-Start Your Dreamland StoryThe sequence matters: the story creates safety, safety creates openness, openness creates connection.
+The sequence matters: the story creates safety, safety creates openness, openness creates connection.
 And the child who felt too busy, too stimulated, too small to share during the day finds their voice in the quiet after the story ends.

 Making the Most of Bedtime's Emotional Window

-- Stay 2 to 5 minutes longer after lights out You don't have to commit to an hour.
+You don't have to commit to an hour.
 A few intentional minutes is enough to signal that you're present and unhurried.
 That's the invitation children need.

 Swap "Did you have a good day?" (a dead end) for questions that open space.
 Try these:

-"What was the best part of your day?"
-"Did anything feel tricky or confusing today?"
 "Was there anything that made you feel funny inside?"

-- Don't rush the silence Children process at a different pace.
+Children process at a different pace.
 A pause isn't the end of the conversation.
 It's often where the real answer is forming.
 Let it breathe.

-- Use stories as a bridge After reading or listening to a story, try: "Did that part remind you of anything that happened to you?"
+After reading or listening to a story, try: "Did that part remind you of anything that happened to you?"
 Characters give children permission to access feelings at one remove, which is often safer than direct disclosure.

-- Follow the child's lead on timing Some nights there's nothing to share and they're asleep in three minutes.
+Some nights there's nothing to share and they're asleep in three minutes.
 Other nights, something surfaces that needed saying.
 The consistency of your availability, not the length of each conversation, is what builds trust.

-It's one of the most emotionally open moments in your child's day.
+Bedtime is one of the most emotionally open moments in your child's day.
 The stimulation has lifted.
 The performance pressure is gone.
 You're there, in the dark, with nowhere else to be.
 And for the first time since morning, your child has the same.

-The question they ask when you're almost at the door, the worry they mention just as you're reaching for the light switch, these aren't delays in the process of getting them to sleep.
+The question they ask when you're almost at the door, the worry they mention just as you're reaching for the light switch โ these aren't delays in the process of getting them to sleep.

 They're invitations.
 And the ones you answer quietly, without rushing, in the dark are the ones they'll remember.